rizitis/snapV/README.md

 **NOTE :**

-You should never run snap command via sudo or any root access. snapV is disined for regullar user mode.
+You should never run snap command via sudo or any root access. snapV is desinged for regullar user mode.

 This way as user you can install or unistall snapv it self, also  install, remove  snaps and ALL other snap commands that provided.